MostlyFocusedMike/docker-basics-1-container/README.md

 docker build -t node-server .

 # Push up the image to the container registry (Heroku's registry)
-heroku container:push web -a docker-test-mostly # That -a is app, put in your name
+heroku container:push web -a docker-test-mostly
+# That -a is app, put in your app's name

 # Tell Heroku to use the most recent image
 heroku container:release web -a docker-test-mostly